ajg7/GengarDB/README.md

 # GengarDB
 My first golang project.
-Develop a simplified database and db management system
+Develop a simplified database and db management system that is named after my favorite Pokemon